 When I was about six or seven my dad took me to see Smokey Robinson at a state fair.
 I can’t remember if any of The Miracles were with him but I can still recall this older man up on stage with an impressive amount of energy.

 I don’t go to a lot of concerts anymore but I think the last one I saw was my man Steeve Sam.
 He’s a Newark artist and to call him hip hop is a bit limiting.
-He’s one of the more versitle musicians I know and someone to watch out for for sure.
-He opened and did a couple freestyles and some real soulful tracks.
+He’s one of the more versatile musicians I know and someone to watch out for for sure.
+He opened and did a couple freestyles and some really soulful tracks.
 People did not see it coming.
 He’s going to have some new albums coming out soon.
 Keep your ears open.

 First album you bought?

 I’m pretty sure it was the Regulate single cassette.
 I was about 11 and heard it on the “Above The Rim” soundtrack.
 I bought it and thought I was the fucking coolest.
-Me and my friends listened to the song then flipped it to the insturmental until I think it popped.
+Me and my friends listened to the song then flipped it to the instrumental until I think it popped.